Call and response (music)

-In music, call and response is a succession of two distinct phrases usually written in different parts of the music, where the second phrase is heard as a direct commentary on or in response to the first.
-This can take form as commentary to a statement, an answer to a question or repetition of a phrase following or slightly overlapping the initial speaker(s).
-It corresponds to the call and response pattern in human communication and is found as a basic element of musical form, such as verse-chorus form, in many traditions.
+In music, call and response is a compositional technique, often a succession of two distinct phrases that works like a conversation in music.
+One musician offers a phrase, and a second player answers with a direct commentary or response.
+The phrases can be vocal, instrumental, or both.
+Additionally, they can take form as commentary to a statement, an answer to a question, or a repetition of a phrase following or slightly overlapping the initial speaker(s).
+It corresponds to the call and response pattern in human communication and is found as a basic element of musical form, such as the verse-chorus form, in many traditions.

-African music
+By region

+Africa

-In Sub-Saharan African cultures, call and response is a pervasive pattern of democratic participation—in public gatherings in the discussion of civic affairs, in religious rituals, as well as in vocal and instrumental musical expression.
+In many African cultures, call and response is a pervasive pattern of democratic participation in public gatherings in the discussion of civic affairs, in religious rituals, as well as in vocal and instrumental musical expression.
+Most of the call-and-response practices found in modern culture originated from many African regions.

-African-American music
+North America

-Enslaved Africans brought call and response music with them to the colonized American continents and it has been transmitted over the centuries in various forms of cultural expression—in religious observance, public gatherings, sporting events, even in children's rhymes, and, most notably, in African-American music in its myriad forms and descendants.
+Enslaved Africans brought call and response music with them to the colonized American continents, and it has been transmitted over the centuries in various forms of cultural expression—in religious observance, public gatherings, sporting events, children's rhymes, and most notably, in African-American music in its myriad forms and descendants.
 These include soul, gospel, blues, rhythm and blues, rock and roll, funk, pop, and hip hop.
-Hear for example the recordings entitled "Negro Folklore from Texas State Prisons" collected by Bruce Jackson on an Electra Records recording.
+For example, the recordings entitled "Negro Folklore from Texas State Prisons" were collected by Bruce Jackson on an Electra Records recording.
 Call and response are widely present in parts of the Americas touched by the trans-Atlantic slave trade.
-The tradition of call and response fosters dialogue and its legacy continues today, as it is an important component of oral traditions.
+The tradition of call and response fosters dialogue, and its legacy continues today, as it is an important component of oral traditions.
 Both African-American women work songs, African American work songs, and the work song, in general, use the call-and-response format often.
 It can also be found in the music of the Afro-Caribbean populations of Jamaica, Trinidad & Tobago, Bahamas, Barbados, Belize, and many nations of the diaspora, especially Brazil.